 Menara Taming Sari is the first and only gyro tower in Malaysia so far, rises from the ground to the top of the tower, up to a height of 110 metres, its revolving glass cabin offers a 360-degree panoramic view of Malacca town, river and the Straits of Malacca for 7 minutes

 Baba Nyonya Heritage Museum is a collection of three beautifully restored houses arranged to resemble a conventional 19th-century Baba-Nyonya residence built in 1896.
-History dates back to 16th century Chinese traders were lured to Malacca due to stories of the city’s wealth and success.
+History dates back to 16th-century Chinese traders were lured to Malacca due to stories of the city’s wealth and success.
 They settle down here and marry local Malay women and their marriages were known as Peranakan or “Straits-born Chinese”.
-This museum is examples of Chinese-Palladian style, connected by a common covered footway, the museum features hand-painted tiles, elaborately carved teakwood outer swing doors and a sturdier internal door which provides extra security.
+This museum is examples of Chinese-Palladian style, connected by a commonly covered footway, the museum features hand-painted tiles, elaborately carved teakwood outer swing doors and a sturdier internal door which provides extra security.

 Hang Li Po’s Well Situated at the foot of Bukit Cina (Chinese Hill), this well was created in 1459 by the followers of Hang Li Po, a Chinese princess and the fifth wife of Melaka’s Sultan Mansur Shah.
 It is said that if you throw coins into the well or drink water from it, you will visit Melaka again.